-- > SNP is a type of Medicare Advantage coordinated care plan that limits enrollment to people with specific diseases or characteristics. - SNP is designed to provide targeted care to individuals with special needs who are dual eligible for Medicare and Medicaid benefits. - > SNP model of care is a comprehensive program through which care is efficiently delivered and well coordinated by integrating all Medicare and Medicaid physical health, behavioral health, pharmacy, and community-based services through an interdisciplinary team. - The Centers for Medicare & Medicaid Services regulate all SNPs.
+- SNP is a type of Medicare Advantage coordinated care plan that limits enrollment to Medicare beneficiaries with special needs (i.e., live in an institution, have Medicare and Medicaid benefits, or have a chronic condition). - SNPs designed to provide targeted care to individuals who have both Medicare and Medicaid benefits (also known as "dual eligible") are Dual Eligible SNPs (D-SNPs). - SNP model of care is a comprehensive program through which care is efficiently delivered and well-coordinated by integrating all Medicare and Medicaid physical health, behavioral health, pharmacy, and community-based services through an interdisciplinary team. - The Centers for Medicare & Medicaid Services regulate all SNPs.
 CMS reviews and approves each SNP's model of care.